elof/popular/_data/jeanne/2020-08-25-best-art-crafts-supplies.md

 2. **Art Cart**: This art cart is home to all the stuff that doesn’t fit in the smaller art cart in my kid’s room.
 I like the two different sized storage.
 For the price it’s works ok.
 [Honey-Can-Do Rolling Storage Cart and Organizer](https://amzn.to/2YF0bGg)
 3. **Storage Bins**: I use these to separate all the art stuff in her little art cart that’s in her room.
 I like that they interlock and you can rearrange them in different configurations.
 [Interlocking bin Customizable Multi-Purpose Storage](https://amzn.to/31AhIRI)
 4. **Paper Storage**: These file boxes are good for storing the millions of different types of paper we have.
 [SimpleHouseware Magazine File Holder Organizer Box](https://amzn.to/2Qu82C7)

+Whew, that was a long list wasn't it?
+I I hope this was helpful to you.
+Get a few things to start if it feels overwhleming.
+And if doing art with your child isn't intuitive or natuarul to you, remember it doesn't take much to  get started.
+Check back to folow my journey in making art with my litlte human.
+Thanks for stopping by!
+Catch you later, BYE!